Kansas Supreme Court: Eligibility requirements

 If a person meets these requirements and wants to be considered for the office, they must complete a detailed nomination form summarizing their educational, professional, community, and financial background.
 The Kansas Supreme Court Nominating Commission reviews the nomination forms and chooses which potential nominees merit an interview.

-The interviews are conducted in the Supreme Court’s Conference Room in Topeka.
+The interviews are conducted in the Supreme Court's Conference Room in Topeka.
 Generally the interview process will take a day and a half.
-There is no official set of questions, but topics such as the potential nominees’ legal scholarship, professional experience, writing ability, and community service are normally covered.
-The Commission also receives letters of recommendation and other background information on the candidates.
+There is no official set of questions, but topics such as the potential nominees' legal scholarship, professional experience, writing ability, and community service are normally covered.
+The commission also receives letters of recommendation and other background information on the candidates.
 Once the interviews are complete, the commission enters into discussion to reduce the list to the top six to eight nominees.
 Then the commission votes by secret ballot until a list of three nominees is chosen by majority vote to submit to the Governor.

 Appointments

-The governor then selects one of the three from the Commission's list to become a justice.
+The governor then selects one of the three from the commission's list to become a justice.
 If the Governor fails to make an appointment within 60 days the choice is then made by the Chief Justice of the Kansas Supreme Court.
 After the first year in office, the justice undergoes a retention vote in the next general election.
 The justice receiving approval from a majority of electors remain in office for a 6-year term.
 After the conclusion of each term the justice must face another retention vote.
 Retirement is mandatory at age 75 or upon completion of the justice's current term.

 The justice who has the longest continuous service is designated by the Kansas Constitution as the chief justice, unless the justice declines or resigns the position.
 The chief justice's duty is to exercise the administrative authority of the court.
 This merit system or Missouri Plan has been used in Kansas since 1958, voted in by Kansans upset when Governor Fred Hall resigned after losing the gubernatorial primary so he could be appointed to the Supreme Court by his successor Governor John McCuish.

 Current justices

-The Kansas Supreme Court has seven current justices.
-One of the current justices graduated from an out-of-state law school.
-Current membership includes three women (Luckert, Wilson and Standridge), two alumni of the University of Kansas School of Law (Stegall and Wall), and four alumni of Washburn University School of Law (Luckert, Rosen, Biles and Wilson) and one from the University of Missouri–Kansas City School of Law (Standridge).
-The appointment of Dan Biles by Governor Sebelius marked the first time a majority of the court had been appointed by one person.
+The Kansas Supreme Court has seven current justices and one vacancy.